massifrg/pundok-editor/README.md

 Euphemistically, let's say there's a lot of room for improvement in the quality of the code.

-## The editor's name

-The original purpose of this project was a semantic editor that could manage different formats, adapting its GUI to each one as much as possible (so "multieditor" was its very first code name), with the extra of convertibility from and to many other formats; which drives you pretty soon to Pandoc.

-Eventually I decided to stick to the most universal and broadly used format, the one to which Pandoc (silently) converts every input format, before translating it back to one of the many output formats it supports.

-It's a sort of _least common multiple_, and it has two actual forms: `json` and `native`.
-They are equivalent in the information they carry, and that is the maximum of information you can have in a Pandoc document;
-as far as I know, every other format Pandoc knows is somehow lossy.

-Perhaps it was conceived just as a medium, a vehicle of information, but in this editor it becomes a first class citizen.

-Though I code-named this software "pandoc-editor" since that choice, I did not want to publish it with such a name, because someone could mistakenly take it as _the_ editor for Pandoc, or the official editor for its types.

-So I searched the Internet for a name that was not used;
-I ended up with "pundok", which is a wordplay, a "pun" of course, that can sound like "pandoc" (though I heard Pandoc's author, John MacFarlane, spell it more like "pen-doc").

-By the way, I discovered that "pundok" is a word in the Cebuano/Binisaya language, which is spoken in a part of the Philippines, and it means "group", but also "abstraction", "group of people", etc;
-it has this "multiplicity" and "sharing something common" etimology that matches the original goal of this project.

 ## Roadmap

 The following are some of the tasks I plan to work on: